AndrewZhouMQ123/Sci_Graph_API/README.md

 - Normalization: "minmax" or "zscore"
 - Fill Missing Values Strategy: "mean", "median" or 0
 - choose cmap: https://matplotlib.org/stable/users/explain/colors/colormaps.html
+- Using an integer (e.g., levels=10): Matplotlib automatically generates that many contour levels, evenly spaced between the minimum and maximum values of the data (or between specified vmin and vmax if provided).
+This is useful when you want a general overview of the data distribution without worrying about the exact threshold values.
+- Using a list of numbers (e.g., levels=[-1, 0, 1]): Matplotlib uses these exact numbers as the contour levels.
+This gives you precise control over which data values are highlighted, which is especially useful if you have specific thresholds or boundaries of interest.
 ## Best Fit API
 ###